ePages-de/epages-docs/_posts/2015-07-20-third-party-integration.md

 # The challenge

-Mostly one knows only the endpoint of the third-party web service and only a more or less useful documentation is available.
+Usually the only things we know about the third-party web service is the endpoint URL and a more or less helpful documentation.
-The problem is, that not only the API itself, but also both, the endpoint and the documentation, can change every time.
+The problem is, that not only the API itself, but also both the endpoint and the documentation, can change every time.
-You will only notice the change, if something does not work anymore.
+You will only notice the change if something does not work anymore.
 Sometimes an SDK exists for the API that should facilitate working with it.
 But sometimes the SDK does not support the latest API version or the required programming language is not available.

-Often the documentation was only produced in the national language of the API developers making it impossible to understand the content.
+Often the documentation was only produced in the national language of the API developers, making it impossible to understand the content.
 The result is that integration problems cannot be fixed by our developers in Barcelona if the documentation is e.g. only available in German.

 # The approach